 Anselm.
 Do you see, then, how this life conquers all sins, if it be given for them?

 Anselm.
 If, then, to lay down life is the same as to suffer death, as the gift of his life surpasses all the sins of men, so will also the suffering of death.

 For Anselm, the life of Christ has infinite value (yes, of course), and therefore, any injury done to Him, especially death, infinitely exceeds the magnitude of all human sin, though any human sin is infinitely offensive to an infinite God.
 Since His life was so infinitely precious, His death was infinitely valuable, and could pay for all infinite sin.
 Anselm certainly recognizes that Christ suffered in many ways during his life and his death, but it was the fact that his life was infinitely valuable and precious that made his suffering infinitely significant.

-This is not what the Book of Mormon teaches.
+This is not really what the Book of Mormon teaches.
 It does speak of an infinite Atonement, but this is not achieved by mere death, but there is a vast price to paid in terms of real suffering.
 There is not merely some degree of suffering and death by an infinite Being, but a Being who actually suffers the pains of every creature, fully paying the price of our sins.
 While the infinite nature of the Atonement in Alma 34 may be synonymous with its eternal nature, referring to the fact that it was paid by an infinite, eternal Being, the Book of Mormon plainly teaches that the price to be paid was more than any man could suffer, a vast price to be paid to meet the demands of justice for all humanity, and that it required the sacrifice of an eternal, infinite Being to make eternal life available to man.